gustapavao/itp-ean8-barcode/README.md

 ./generate_barcode 12345678 barcode.pbm 5 4 60
 ```

 Output: The barcode is saved as `barcode.pbm`.
-If the identifier is invalid, it will be corrected, and a message will indicate the adjusted identifier.
+If the identifier is invalid, it will notified to the user.

 ---